landenng/cnn-java/README.md

 As a result, I followed a tutorial to create this convolutional neural network [here](https://youtube.com/playlist?list=PLpcNcOt2pg8k_YsrMjSwVdy3GX-rc_ZgN&si=2c_yW_bbSSadccOP) in preparation for my Data Structures and Algorithms course in Java in Fall 2023.
+This network is trained to recognize digits.
+The exact training and testing data was removed from this project as it exceeded GitHub's size limit.